pandyah5/TechTalks/README.md

 # TechTalks
-A repo containing all the talks that I have given
+A curated repository showcasing all my technology talks.

 # Contents